OISF/suricata/doc/userguide/rules/flow-keywords.rst

   Match on packets that have been reassembled by the stream engine. no_stream
   Match on packets that have not been reassembled by the stream engine.
-Will not match packets that have been reeassembled. only_frag
+Will not match packets that have been reassembled. only_frag
   Match packets that have been reassembled from fragments. no_frag